Sara Pankenier Weld

 Sara is a co-convenor, along with Peter Bloom, Dominique Jullien, Solaire Denaud, Martina Mattei, Muhammad "Mo" Muzammal, and Nicole Smirnoff of the Interdisciplinary Humanities Center Global Childhood Media Research Focus Group, which was previously called Global Childhood Ecologies and co-convened with Rachel Feldman and Solaire Denaud (2022-2023) and Zheng Ren, Martina Mattei, and Nicole Smirnoff (2023-2024).

 Sara was Convenor of the 26th biennial International Research Society for Children's Literature (IRSCL) 2023 Congress, along with Dafna Zur (Stanford University) and a team of faculty, international scholars, graduate student, and PhD alumni organizers.
 The 2023 IRSCL Congress, which included 4 keynotes, 4 artist/author plenaries, 3 public humanities events, a mentoring lunch, and a Special Research Collections exhibition, took place at the University of California, Santa Barbara on August 12-15, 2023, and was the first time the IRSCL congress was held in the United States.
+It brought 300 scholars from over 30 countries to UCSB in person and included 100 more from over 40 countries digitally.
+The event program can be viewed here.

 In April 2021 she co-organized (with Sven Spieker) a conference on Fallout: Chernobyl and the Ecology of Disaster at UCSB, which also included an interview with Director Holly Morris who directed "Babushkas of Chernobyl" in partnership with the Carsey-Wolf Center.